Lance-Cruz/fpga-vga-verilog/index.md

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/TestbenchArchitecture.jpg">

 ### **Template Code**
-For this project we were given two templates to start with.
+For this project we were given two templates to start with[3].
 First being the VGAColorCycle.v file which uses a state machine logic to go through a series of colours.
 It uses twelve bits with four bits each being used to represent red, green, and blue (rgb), and set the rgb values to generate the colour.
 The code would use a counter to show a colour for a period of time and then switch to the next colour once the timer reached the maximum value.
 This would lead into a loop of colours displayed on a monitor.

 The second template we were given was the VGAColorStripes.v file.
 This used a series of if statements to check if the program was between a specific range of columns, then sets that range for a specific colour.
 This led to a series of columns with different colours depending on the range of pixels. (i.e black would be between 0 to 80 pixels, blue would be between 80 to 160 pixel).
 Unlike the previous example we were given, this display one single still image.